 Since 1997 Doug has served as the “Idea Stalker” and strategic marketing lead for international, national, regional and local brands in virtually every industry (business-to-business and consumer).
 His portfolio of marketing experience ranges from writing TV commercials for Pepsi and the Principal Financial Group, to facilitating name development for biotech companies and microbrew products, to designing qualitative online research for marketing to millennials.

 Doug is also a guest teacher and speaker on marketing, creativity and communication at UW-Madison School of Journalism, Loyola University Chicago, Old Town School of Folk Music, and CADCA’s national conference on drug abuse prevention.
-Doug is a business advisor with the Illinois SBDC at College of DuPage in Glen Ellyn.
+Doug is a business advisor with the Business Development Center (BDC) at College of DuPage in Glen Ellyn.
 His twitter handle is @IdeaStalking